The Environmental Insights Explorer (EIE) from Google puts the Anthesis-developed SCATTER tool in the spotlight.

 One big question looms - how are they going to achieve this?

-Less than 20% of cities have completed and submitted an inventory of emissions, let alone monitored their footprint levels to check progress.
+Only a small proportion of cities have completed and submitted an inventory of emissions, let alone monitored their footprint levels to check progress.
 Gathering carbon outputs for a whole city requires a huge amount of data from multiple sources - how is it possible to gather this much information to give an accurate emissions total?

 Carbon footprint tool for cities – Google enters the market

 The Google Environmental Insights Explorer tool, created in partnership with the Global Covenant of Mayors for Climate & Energy, has been designed to give cities and local governments access to their current emission levels, so they can build a plan to reduce and measure emission levels.

 Using data from Google Maps alongside standard greenhouse gas (GHG) emission factors, EIE estimates three city-level data points:

 - Transport emissions

 - Renewable energy potential (solar)